pbrinkmeier/kit-lecture-notes/betriebssysteme/10-paging.md

 }
 ```

-This yields 16,384 (128 &times; 128) TLB misses because it sets the first cell of the first page, then the first of the second page, then the first of the third page and so on.
+This yields 16,384 (128×128) TLB misses because it sets the first cell of the first page, then the first of the second page, then the first of the third page and so on.
 The better approach is to iterate over a row before jumping to the next row:

 ```